MateuszWalewski/distributed-column-aggregator/README.md

 This section outlines potential features and ideas that could be added to enhance the project in the future:
 - **GPU Processing**: Extend the system to leverage GPU processing for higher parallelization and significant performance improvement.
 - **Numeric Data Types**: Expand support for a wider range of numeric data types, including arbitrary precision types for full compliance with modern DBMS systems.
-- **Mathematical Operations and Operators**: Implement operators and mathematical operations on columns the enhance data analysis capabilities.
+- **Mathematical Operations and Operators**: Implement operators and mathematical operations on columns to enhance data analysis capabilities.